-Because we obtain financing in pesos, we have entered into foreign exchange rate and interest rate derivatives for purposes of reducing the overall cost of such financing and the volatility associated with interest rates.
-In addition, due to our consumption of energy, we have entered into hedging contracts covering natural gas.
+Because we obtain part of our financing in pesos, we have entered in the past, into foreign exchange rate and interest rate derivatives for purposes of reducing the overall cost of such financing and the volatility associated with interest rates.
+In addition, due to our consumption of energy, we have entered in the past into hedging contracts covering natural gas.